 Wärtsilä's policy is to engage in an open dialogue and discussion with both local and international public authorities and officials.
 The aim of the dialogue is to share information and improve the quality of regulation.
 Wärtsilä participates in public consultations in the areas of importance to the company.
 Wärtsilä is part of the Transparency Register of European Commission.

-Wärtsilä has a compliance programme for managing risks relating to competition law in place, and the company's corporate management is strongly committed to implementing this programme.
-The cornerstone of the programme is a competition law manual, which is kept up-to-date, providing information on competition rules and instructions for Wärtsilä's internal procedures.
-As before, Wärtsilä arranged a number of competition law training seminars in 2014 for the relevant personnel in order to further promote knowledge of competition laws and thus ascertain full compliance with them.
+Wärtsilä has a compliance programme for managing risks relating to competition law in place, and the company's management is strongly committed to implementing this programme.
+The cornerstone of the programme is a competition law manual, which is kept up-to-date, providing information on competition rules and guidelines for Wärtsilä’s personnel.
+As before, Wärtsilä arranged a number of competition law training seminars in 2015 for the relevant personnel in order to promote knowledge of competition laws and thereby ascertain full compliance with them.

-Wärtsilä has a corporate security policy and different guidelines, which incorporate human rights considerations and international best practices.
-Wärtsilä’s security management principles and strategies are reviewed and approved in the Presidents Security Meetings, which consists of Presidents of each Business, Executive Vice Presidents for Corporate Relations and Legal and Finance and Control and security professionals.
-Security management in Wärtsilä is divided into four specific security areas: personnel, premises (physical), information and automation security.
-Operational security management in these areas is conducted on the business and local level.
+Wärtsilä has a corporate security policy and various guidelines, which incorporate human rights considerations and international best practices.
+Wärtsilä’s security management principles and strategies are reviewed and approved in the Presidents Security Meetings, which consists of Presidents of each Business, Executive Vice Presidents for Corporate Relations, Legal, Finance, and Control, and security professionals.
+Security management in Wärtsilä is divided into six specific security areas: Personnel, Premises, Information, Cyber, Crisis Management, and Travel security.
+Operational security management in these areas is implemented on the business and local level.
 Wärtsilä prefers security service providers who are members of ICoCA (International Code of Conduct Association).

 Local community approach